thepaqui/42_so_long/README.md

 Needless to say, I've been eyeing this project for a while now, and I'm finally doing it!

 I already have a good idea of what I'll be doing, I want to make a *Yoshi's Island* (SNES) inspired game.
 Well, only for the bonuses.
-I'll first make the mandatory part to become familiar with the **MLX**, and then I'll move on to the serious stuff.
+I'll first make the mandatory part to become familiar with the **MLX** library, and then I'll move on to the serious stuff.
 Wish me luck as I embark on this journey!

 ## End of project 😩 March 26th 2023